DM-Miller/themillerlab/content/home/hero.md

 #  label = "View Documentation"

 # Note.
 An optional note to show underneath the links.
-[cta_note]
+# [cta_note]
-  label = '<a class="js-github-release" href="https://sourcethemes.com/academic/updates" data-repo="gcushen/hugo-academic">Latest release<!-- V --></a>'
+#  label = '<a class="js-github-release" href="https://sourcethemes.com/academic/updates" data-repo="gcushen/hugo-academic">Latest release<!-- V --></a>'
 +++

-The Miller lab is a lab in the Cancer Center of Massachusetts General Hospital.
-Our longterm goal is identify and develop novel therapyies for non-melanoma skin cancer.
+We are a group of investigators in the Cancer Center of Massachusetts General Hospital.
+Our longterm goal is identify and develop novel therapies for non-melanoma skin cancer.
 In particular, we are developing a multi-institutional cancer registry for Merkel Cell carcinoma and participating in clincial trials in Merkel Cell carcinoma and cutaneous squamous cell carcinoma.